-Kim Kardashian Exposes Chest In Outrageous Latex Micro-Dress, Gets Called ‘Nicki Minaj On Halloween’
+Kim Kardashian Exposes Chest In Outrageous Latex Micro Dress, Gets Called ‘Nicki Minaj On Halloween’

 Kim Kardashian can always rely on her sister for a few jabs.
-Then again, given that the KKW Beauty founder called her sister Kourtney “the least exciting to look at” on Keeping Up With The Kardashians, the 38-year-old had a little payback coming.
-Last night’s episode of the family’s hit E! show brought out some pretty eye-popping fashion, although The Daily Mail‘s headline covering the episode appeared more focused on the result of Kim trying on her 2019 Met Gala after-party dress.
+Then again, given that the KKW Beauty founder called her sister Kourtney “the least exciting to look at” on Keeping Up with the Kardashians, the 38-year-old had a little payback coming.
+Last night’s episode of the family’s hit E! show brought out some pretty eye-popping fashion, although Daily Mail‘s headline covering the episode appeared more focused on the result of Kim trying on her 2019 Met Gala after-party dress.

-As the newspaper reports, a scene showed Kim squeezing herself into the blue Thierry Mugler micro-dress she donned after wearing a gold-colored number from the designer on the Met Gala’s red carpet.
-The electric-shaded dress was a dangerously cut-out one, with Kim’s ample cleavage making quite the display, alongside the dress’ curve-hugging aspects offering some major figure-flaunting.
+As the newspaper reports, a scene showed Kim squeezing herself into the blue Thierry Mugler micro dress she wore after wearing a gold-colored number from the designer on the Met Gala’s red carpet.
+The electric-shaded dress had dangerous cutouts, with Kim’s ample cleavage making quite the display, alongside the dress’ curve-hugging nature leading to some major figure-flaunting.
 With latex materials and dangling silver glitter that matched a Cleopatra-style wig, Kim’s look was out to turn heads in every way possible.

 Kim had FaceTimed sister Kourtney with a discussion about the dress.